The Vape UK CBD guide to battery and coil safety

 Unfortunately, when an incident occurs to a vaper who hasn't properly handled their equipment, it is usually broadcast across the media.
 Research studies are proving more and more positives about vaping, so the media needs new ways to portray the negative view; the current negative is e-cigarette batteries exploding.

 In reality, there has been a tiny percentage of battery accident compared to the number of products that are out there.
+In almost all cases those incidents relate to unregulated equipment which should not be used by anyone who is not competent in ohms law and the risks involved.
 Yet, every time an incident occurs, the story spreads like wildfire, causing people to assume that vaping is a dangerous hobby.

 We're here to reassure you that the proper handling, storage and maintenance of your vape devices removes the chance of anything happening that could put you, or the people around you at risk.
 Whether your are an experienced sub-ohmer with a multitude of mods, or a vaping convert with a starter kit, please ensure that you practice proper battery safety!